PoundKey/Tetraminos/README.md

 ## Running the Sonicizer
 The Sonicizer uses Open Sound Control to communicate with the VST plug-in Omniphere, which is hosted by a scriptable DAW called Reaper.
-Please refer to: [Omniphere](www.youtube.com/watch?v=R-dqcGGgDXk), [Reaper](http://www.reaper.fm/)
+Please refer to: [Omniphere](https://www.spectrasonics.net/products/omnisphere.php), [Reaper](http://www.reaper.fm/), [Setup Tutorial] (www.youtube.com/watch?v=R-dqcGGgDXk)

+Before the static analysis process begins, open an empty Reaper project.
+Run the composer.py script next.
+The script must be preconfigured to continually look for the MIDI command text document that the Dynamic Analyzer is expected to generate.
+If the Sonicizer is running on a separate system from the Analyzers, then a shared drive should be used to transmit the command list.
+To save the audio that is generate for later use, go to File>Render in Reaper and render the master mix to any standard audio format.

 Testing Process
 ================